-This service is available from the beginning of July to the end of October each year and appointments take place in the Murdoch Guild Amenities building.
+This service has ended for 2020.
+The Tax Help Centre will be available again in mid-2021 and appointments take place in the Murdoch Guild Amenities building.

-The Australian Tax Office provides The Murdoch Guild with trained volunteers to assist with simple tax affairs/returns.
-Volunteers have undertaken intensive training and have met the accreditation requirements to assist.
-Tax Help is a free service and is available to all staff and students as long as they meet the eligibility requirements.
+The Australian Tax Office provides training to student volunteers who can assist with simple tax returns.
+Tax Help Volunteers have undertaken intensive training and meet the accreditation requirements to assist.
+Tax Help is a free service available to all students who meet the eligibility requirements.

-Taxpayer’s income is around $60,000 or less for the financial year.
-This service is not available for tax payers with more complex tax affairs such as income from business, investment properties, rent, voluntary agreement or royalties.
+This service is provided annually and available to all students who earn $60,000 p.a. or less.
+This service is not available for tax payers with more complex tax affairs such as income from business, investment properties, rent, voluntary agreement or royalties. i.e. people who earn an income through an ABN, like Uber Eats, Menulog, Ola, and Deliveroo are not eligible.
 Taxpayers can check the full list of eligibility by contacting ATO on 132861.

-- Completing straightforward personal tax returns and offering advice
+- Complete straightforward personal tax returns and offer advice

-- Completing applications for refunds of imputation credits
+- Complete applications for refunds of imputation credits

-- Completing non-lodgement advice for those who do not need to submit a tax return
+- Complete non-lodgement advice for those who do not need to submit a tax return

-For people non-eligible for Medicare (usually international students) and earning more than $21,980 =
+For people not eligible for Medicare (usually international students) and earning more than $21,980 =

 - Need to fill a Medicare Entitlement Statement (found on the Human Services website of the Australian Government)